RahkhuoEdward/smart-timetable-system/README.md

 ##  Developed By

-Rahkhuo Edward and Thiyam Chingu Robaartt
+Rahkhuo Edward and Thiyam Chingu Robaartt<br>
 National Institute of Technology, Manipur

 ---